Welcome to today's edition of the Rush 24-7 podcast.

 Barbara Boxer wanted to send the National Guard to the border.

-It's from the uh Yep, the uh Los Angeles Times.
+It's from the Los Angeles Times.

-Ten months, the date is this is August 6th of 1994.
+10 months, the date is this is August 6th of 1994.

-The program hasn't been implemented anywhere in the country, and the Department of Defense has no plans to do so.
+10 months after Senator Barbara Boxer secured federal funds to deploy National Guard troops to hinder illegal immigration, the program hasn't been implemented anywhere in the country, and the Department of Defense has no plans to do so.

-Last year, the first term California Senator hailed her so-called Boxer National Guard plan as an innovative solution to the state's illegal immigration problem.
+Last year, the first term California senator hailed her so-called Boxer National Guard plan as an innovative solution to the state's illegal immigration problem.

 I have just treated you to the absolute lies that are being told by Harry Reid.